emmajanedrews/base-template/_drafts/your-march-2018-housing-market-update.md

 {% include youtube.html %}

-The Phoenix metro housing market is red hot at the moment.
-Here are some important statistics for buyers and sellers to note.
+<center>The Phoenix metro housing market is red hot at the moment.
+Here are some important statistics for buyers and sellers to note.</center>

 The Phoenix metro housing market is absolutely on fire.